 pursuant to the budget then in effect, and there are sufficient funds in the Club’s account

-and;
+(exceptions to the requirement for original receipts must be approved by the treasurer)

+and; the treasurer (AR) shall maintain member accounts while invoicing all fees

+pertinent to program, collecting funds for deposit, making deposits at bank, and following

+up on members’ account balances regularly; and

-e. reconcile the books and records to the bank statement monthly
+e. reconcile the books and records to the bank statement monthly while resolving any

-; and
+discrepancies immediately.
+The monthly reconciliation report is to be completed by the

+AP treasurer and submitted along with a copy of the bank statement to the AR treasurer

+and secretary for approval (not for audit, but for review only); and

-f. keep books of account and records including bank statements
+f. keep books of accounts and records including bank and credit card statements and

-, receipts, budgets, invoices, paid receipts
+reconciliations, receipts, budgets, booster meeting treasurer reports, invoices, paid receipts

-canceled checks, copies of forms submitted to the school or the district, and all written
+, copies of forms submitted to the school or the district, and all

-financial, and audit reports for five years; and
+copies of financial, tax and audit reports for five years; and

-g. present a written financial report which includes budget, current period activity,
+g. present a written financial report, which includes current period activity

-cumulative to date activity, at every meeting of the
+cumulative to date activity, and reconciled bank balances at every monthly meeting of the

-Club and as requested by the Executive Committee
+Club and also as requested by the Executive Committee and/or Directors.

-h. be responsible for maintaining books of account and records as required by federal and state taxing authorities; and
+h. be responsible for maintaining books of account, financial records, reports and

+returns, as required by federal and state taxing authorities; and

 i. establish a system whereby IRS Form 1099 MISC can be furnished to those individuals,